Challenge Island logo

 Is Challenge Island a good franchise to own?

 Whether Challenge Island is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: Challenge Island operates 197 locations, received a legal risk score of 69/100, a training and support score of 37/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: Challenge Island operates 177 locations, received a legal risk score of 67/100, a training and support score of 37/100.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a Challenge Island franchise worth the investment?

 The value of a Challenge Island franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $58,465 to $74,050.
+Challenge Island disclosed average gross sales of $77,397 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Challenge Island franchise?